Saul Rafel-Frankel begins his ninth year as University of Delaware Director of Men’s Basketball Operations in the 2015-16 season.

 In January, 2011, Rafel-Frankel earned a Master’s Degree in Higher Education Administration with a concentration in Sports Administration from Delaware.

 Rafel-Frankel and his wife, Kristyn, reside in Cherry Hill, N.J.
-They welcomed the birth of their, son, Kellen, on Nov.
-18.
+They welcomed the birth of their, son, Kellen, in November, 2014.